 An innovative wood construction product and viable alternative to materials like concrete or steel, cross-laminated timber is noted for its strength, beauty and resilience.
 Timber materials for Edward J. Ray Hall were sustainably harvested and produced from forests in the Pacific Northwest.
 The building is the first in Central Oregon to be fully constructed using mass timber.

-A recent study confirmed a major sustainable energy source for the expanded campus: geothermal energy.
-A ground water based geo-exchange system will connect to an aquifer 500-feet beneath the campus surface for year-round heating and cooling of all future campus buildings, starting with Edward J. Ray Hall.
+A study confirmed a major sustainable energy source for the expanded campus: geothermal energy.
+A ground water based geo-exchange system now connects to an aquifer 500-feet beneath the campus surface for year-round heating and cooling of all future campus buildings, starting with Edward J. Ray Hall.